 That’s the grand idea of optimistic nihilism.
 You don’t feel crushed after understanding that there is nothing important to go after.
 You feel blessed and aggressively motivated because you realize the potential – that you can form your own worldview based on your personal desires.

 Why Optimistic Nihilism is Important?

-If you’re a nihilist – you believe that there is no intrinsic meaning to life – it can be hard to revise the realization that time is slowly guiding us towards inevitable death.
+If existential nihilism is your preferred doctrine – you believe that there is no intrinsic meaning to life.
+It can be hard to revise the realization that time is slowly guiding us toward inevitable death.
 Thereby, attempts to do something of importance on your end probably won’t occur.